mrc-tech/BIL/README.md

  - Easy to use
  - Works on Windows, Linux and Mac (C++11 standard)
  - The code can be understanded easly
+ - Unlicensed (anyone can use and modify it as wanted)

 ## Usage
 To use the class include the "`Image.hpp`" header file (inside the `include` folder, other header files in this folder are necessary):